clickade/simple-annotation-app/README.md

 		$ npm start
 		```

-## (OPTIONAL) View Database
+## (OPTIONAL) Database live view

 1. A live view of the database can be accessed via `parse-dashboard`
-2. Ensure the server script is running.
-(See above: Host and run app)
-3. Open a Command window and execute the following command:
+2. To install `parse-dashboard`, open a Command window and execute the following command:
 	```
 	$ npm install -g parse-dashboard
 	```
+3. Before running the dashboard, first ensure the server script is running.
+(See above: Host and run app)
-4. Once the installation is complete, navigate to the `src/server` folder and double-click on `launch-dashboard.bat`
+4. Navigate to the `src/server` folder and double-click on `launch-dashboard.bat`
    - The dashboard can be accessed on [localhost:4040](http://localhost:4040/)

 # How To Use This App